tareksakakini/CliqueApp/TEST_CASES_1029.md

 6. [Notifications - Medium] It would be nice for the click on the notification to lead you to the right place
 7. [Error Handling - Medium] This whole section needs rethinking.
 We have no error handling and we should.
 9. [New Feature - Major] Add chat feature
+8. [Realtime updates - Medium] This needs rethinking.
+Now I mostly have to manually refresh

 ------------------------------------